rashmishreev/Deep-Learning/README.md

 #
 <img align="left" width="250" height="150" src="https://github.com/rashmishreev/DeepLearningQuestRepo/blob/main/Images/fashion-mnist.webp"> **[CNN and ResNet Model Implementation and Evaluation](https://github.com/rashmishreev/DeepLearningQuestRepo/tree/main/Deep%20Learning%20Course%20Assignments/CNN%20and%20ResNet%20Model%20Implementation%20and%20Evaluation)**

-Assignment 2 involves the implementation of a CNN for the Fashion Mnist dataset, encompassing 5 layers, Batch Normalization, and MaxPooling.
-The process includes the application of 5-fold cross-validation and Grid Search for hyperparameter tuning.
-The assignment explores techniques such as data augmentation and transfer learning using VGG-19.
-Additionally, a ResNet model is developed.
-The overarching objective is to employ a diverse set of deep learning methodologies on the Fashion Mnist Dataset, covering CNNs, hyperparameter tuning, data augmentation, transfer learning, and ResNet architectures.
+Assignment 2 implements a CNN for Fashion Mnist with 5 layers, Batch Normalization, and MaxPooling, applying 5-fold cross-validation and Grid Search for hyperparameter tuning.
+It explores data augmentation, and transfer learning with VGG-19, and develops a ResNet model.
+The goal is to employ various deep learning methods on the Fashion Mnist Dataset, covering CNNs, hyperparameter tuning, data augmentation, transfer learning, and ResNet architectures.

 #